saadarif/DTCTeaching/IntroductionLinearModels/index.md

 >- We will later see this same ANOVA model recast as a linear model.

->- As with linear models ,there are advanced tools and techniques to handle your analysis when the assumptions are violated (you might see some of these next week)
+>- As with linear models, there are advanced tools and techniques to handle your analysis when the assumptions are violated (you might see some of these next week)

 ---